 Click the pdf. below and look at the bottom graph to see the differences in water levels on the four Lake Winnebago gauges

 The above was generated by the USACE Lake Winnebago Information website.

 Green Herons usually nest alone in a tree or shrub above water.
-However they are known to form small colonies or join the colonies of other bird species.
+However, they are known to form small colonies or join the colonies of other bird species.
 Both parents raise the young.
-These birds breed primary in North American, including Mexico.
+These birds breed primarily in North America, including Mexico.
 Mexican birds often do not migrate.
-In winter most of the American birds migrate to Mexico, Central America, northern South America and the Caribbean.
+In winter, most of the American birds migrate to Mexico, Central America, northern South America, and the Caribbean.

 Today I took a little trip on lakes Poygan and Winneconne looking for Wild Rice.
 I was curious to see how it was faring this year, and also looking for a bit to harvest.
 Formally these two lakes, especially Lake Poygan, were rice lakes; meaning a great potion of their surface area was covered with wild rice.
 In the 1800’s there would have been thousands of acres, today I can say there were a couple of acres, if I am generous.
 The most wild rice occurred in Boom Bay, which is located by the inlet of Wolf River.
 Much of the rice was short, but there were several tall, dense stands.
 Although there wasn’t a lot of rice there were red-winded black birds and wood and mallard ducks enjoying what was there.

 As I approached the blackbirds on the rice bed, they refused to leave.
 I wonder if they were so full of rice they did not want to fly.
 In fact they barely moved at all, and made no calls.
 Now that I think about it, I wonder if they are ok.
 I’m sure they just had stuffed bellies from feasting.
 They looked as lethargic as I do after a Thanks’ Giving dinner.